Fence Installation Cost

 This type of fencing has a distinctive look.

-The horizontal boards are alternatively fixed to the front and the back of the fence, creating a feeling of depth.
+The horizontal panels are alternatively fixed to the front and the back of the fence, creating a feeling of depth.

 The average cost of hit and miss fencing per panel is between £60 and £80.